Joaosa100/Haar-Transformation-2D/README.md

 ---

 ### 🙏 Second Day - Finally, a Working Board
-As more boards were available on this day, we were finally able to get a functional one for testing.
+As more boards were available on this day, we finally managed to get a functional one for testing.

 ### ==> Checkpoint 1
 After an hour of modifying the code and better understanding how the API communication worked in practice (since we couldn't test at home), we discovered that a library needed to be added, but it was neither mentioned in the API documentation nor by the professor.
 This was the **register library**.
 ```c
 #include "stm32f0xx.h"
 ```
 So, we used the last hour to test the code directly on the board.
 Since we were still learning how to use it, we opted for smaller images to avoid exceeding the board's RAM limit.
-From this, we arrived at the first version of our code, which we named [**Checkpoint 1**](https://github.com/Joaosa100/Haar-Transformation/blob/main/work2/checkpoint1.cpp), as there was no way we would let this be the final version.
+From this, we arrived at the first version of our code, which we named [**Checkpoint 1**](https://github.com/Joaosa100/Haar-Transformation/blob/main/work2/checkpoint1.cpp), as we could not allow this to be the final version.

 ```c
 // Define parameters